pandaproject/panda/docs/api.rst

 Search for datasets
 -------------------

+The Dataset list endpoint also provides full-text search over datasets' metadata via the ``q`` parameter.

 .. note::

-    The Dataset list endpoint also provides full-text search over datasets' metadata.
-By default this returns complete Dataset objects.
-To return simplified objects suitable for rendering lists add ``simple=true`` to the query.
+    By default search results are complete Dataset objects, however, it's frequently useful to return simplified objects for rendering lists, etc. To return simplified objects just add ``simple=true`` to the query.

 ::